Breast Milk & COVID-19

 A collaborative project between researchers at the University of Rochester Medical Center (URMC), New York University (NYU) and University of Idaho will examine whether mothers can transmit COVID-19 through breast milk, and whether the breast milk itself has immunological properties against the disease.

-URMC was funded over $ 300,000 by the Bill and Melinda Gates Foundation and the National Institutes of Health (NIH) for roughly $600,000 the next 2 years for this study that could result in critical guidance for an issue that currently lacks high quality evidence.
+URMC was funded by the Bill and Melinda Gates Foundation and the National Institutes of Health (NIH) for roughly $600,000 the next 2 years for this study that could result in critical guidance for an issue that currently lacks high quality evidence.
 The research group is led by Dr. Kirsi Jarvinen-Seppo in the Department of Pediatrics.

 “We only want to sequester a mother from her baby if it’s medically necessary,” said Young, “However, the issue is very confusing for practitioners who don’t have sufficient evidence, and that’s what drove the urgency.
 We’re looking to drive the evidence so we can provide the best care.”